Bob Vila’s 10 “Must Do” Projects for May

 RELATED: How to Clean a Gas Grill

 Just as you readied your furnace for fall, now is the time to make sure that your air conditioning units are in good working order for the warmer months ahead.
 Change or clean the filter, check hose connections for leaks, and confirm that the drain pans are draining freely.
 If you suspect performance or efficiency problems with your air conditioning system, call a pro now.
 Homeowners with window air conditioners should install them now, before temperatures soar.
+If you’re in the market for a window AC, our hands-on tests of the best small window air conditioners is a good place to start.

 5. Paint the House